Singing Materials: Initial experiments in applying sonification to phonon spectra: User evaluation

 Performance on the stiffness task was consistently high across all sonification methods (Table \ref{table:accuracy}).
 All methods achieved accuracy significantly above random guessing (p $<$ 0.05), indicating that participants were reliably able to identify the stiffer material from the sonifications.
 This provides evidence that the mapping from phonon frequency to pitch is intuitive, even without explicit explanation of the sonification design.
 The consistency of results across both methods and material systems suggests that this relationship is robust and interpretable by the target audience.

 In the second task, participants were asked to identify which material exhibited the larger mass difference, based on paired sonifications.
-They were informed only that \textit{“materials with larger mass differences exhibit greater separation in their phonon frequencies”}.
+They were informed only that \textit{`materials with larger mass differences exhibit greater separation in their phonon frequencies'}.
 Performance on the mass difference task was more variable.
-Only the spectral method achieved accuracy significantly above random, while the synthesised approach showed borderline performance (p $=$ 0.17), and the sample-based approach did not perform significantly above chance.
-At the level of individual material systems, only the comparison with the most stark mass difference (diamond-SrTiO$_3$) reached statistical significance, while others did not, further indicating that the perceptual cues associated with mass difference were not consistently interpretable.
-This is supported by a participant's free text response: \textit{“It’s ambiguous how difference in phonon frequency translates to sound that I heard.
-I just assumed that it is the difference between the voices I hear at once”}.
+Only the spectral method achieved accuracy significantly above random, while the synthesised approach showed borderline performance, and the sample-based approach did not perform significantly above chance.
+At the level of individual material systems, only the comparison with the starkest mass difference (diamond-SrTiO$_3$) reached statistical significance, while others did not.

 These results highlight a clear distinction between the two tasks.
 The stiffness task relies on a more direct and intuitive mapping between frequency and pitch, which listeners are able to use effectively.
-In contrast, the mass difference task depends on a mapping which is not so immediately obvious, highlighting the importance of providing appropriate user guidance when conveying more complex physical relationships.
-The mass difference task also requires an interpretation of frequency separation, which might be less apparent in the resulting audio.
+In contrast, the mass difference task depends on a mapping which is not so immediately obvious.
+This is supported by a participant's free-text response: \textit{`It\textquotesingle s ambiguous how the difference in phonon frequency translates to the sound that I heard.
+I just assumed that it is the difference between the voices I hear at once.'} The mass-difference task also makes a harder perceptual demand as participants must compare the spacing between pitches for one material with the spacing for another, rather than detecting the direction of a pitch shift.
+We note that with 26 participants statistical power was limited, and small or moderate effects may have gone undetected; the absence of a significant difference in the mass difference task should therefore not be interpreted as evidence that no effect exists.